Metoclopramide

-Metoclopramide is a medication used for stomach and esophageal problems.
-It is commonly used to treat and prevent nausea and vomiting, to help with emptying of the stomach in people with delayed stomach emptying, and to help with gastroesophageal reflux disease.
+Metoclopramide is a medication used to treat nausea, vomiting, gastroparesis, and gastroesophageal reflux disease.
 It is also used to treat migraine headaches.

-Common side effects include: feeling tired, diarrhea, and feeling restless.
-More serious side effects include: movement disorder like tardive dyskinesia, a condition called neuroleptic malignant syndrome, and depression.
+Common side effects include feeling tired, diarrhea, and akathisia.
+More serious side effects include neuroleptic malignant syndrome, tardive dyskinesia, and depression.
 It is thus rarely recommended that people take the medication for longer than twelve weeks.
 No evidence of harm has been found after being taken by many pregnant women.
-It belongs to the group of medications known as dopamine-receptor antagonists and works as a prokinetic.
+It belongs to the group of medications known as dopamine receptor antagonists and works as a prokinetic.